bluppco/.github/profile/README.md

 # Blupp Co

 ## About us
-We a team of 2 with enough skillset to make a team of 20 feel shy.
+We are a technology company with the team size of 2 and enough skillset to make a team of 20 feel shy.

 We love to code and consider excess taking a wastage of time.
 We refrain from getting on too many calls and focus on dealing with async work.